Who is Jeffrey Snover?

 My job is to ship the best ideas not come up with them

-Early in my career I adopted an aphorism which has served me well and is key to embrace this idea of focusing on reality: “My job is to ship the best ideas not come up with them“.
+Early in my career, I adopted an aphorism that has served me well and is key to embracing this idea of focusing on reality: “My job is to ship the best ideas not come up with them“.
 I come up with lots of ideas and a lot of them have turned out well but this aphorism has helped me shift focus from my internal thoughts to what is going to change the real world.
 This mindset allows you to drop your idea in a heartbeat if someone comes up with a better one without your ego getting in the way and as such, it allowed me to embrace John’s advice and make it actionable.
 If I think a team’s approach is broken and I have a different idea of how it should be done, I try to be clear about what problem I want addressed and then be totally open to how that problem gets addressed.
 (It doesn’t always play out that way at work but when I’m doing my job well, that is what I strive to do.)

 As a general rule, it is much better for a team to come up with their own approach for addressing the problem instead of you telling them how to solve it.
 Sometimes the situation doesn’t give you that flexibility but when it does it is the better approach.
 Given a clean slate and a problem to solve, the team might come up with a better solution than you have.
 If you give them a solution then they might just adopt it and not think out all the possibilities or take responsibility for its success.